BroadbandForum/usp/specification/e2e-message-exchange/index.md

 **R-E2E.30** – When a USP Endpoint receives a USP Record, the USP Endpoint MUST verify the integrity of the non-payload portion of the USP Record when the USP Record contains the mac_signature field or the USP Endpoint is not protected by the underlying MTP.

 The integrity of the non-payload fields is accomplished by the transmitting USP Endpoint generating a Message Authentication Code (MAC) or signature of the non-payload fields which is then placed into the mac_signature field where the receiving USP Endpoint then verifies the MAC or signature as appropriate.
 The method to generate and validate MAC or signature depends on the value of the `payload_security` field.
-If the value of the `payload_security` field is PLAINTEXT then the integrity validation method always uses the signature method described in section Using the Signature Method to Validate the Integrity of USP Records.
-If the value of the `payload_security` field is TLS then the validation method that is used is dependent on whether the TLS handshake has been completed.
+If the value of the `payload_security` field is `PLAINTEXT` then the integrity validation method always uses the signature method described in section Using the Signature Method to Validate the Integrity of USP Records.
+If the value of the `payload_security` field is `TLS12` then the validation method that is used is dependent on whether the TLS handshake has been completed.
 If the TLS handshake has not been completed, the signature method described in section Using the Signature Method to Validate the Integrity of USP Records is used otherwise the MAC method described in section Using TLS to Validate the Integrity of USP Records is used.

 <a id='using_the_signature_method_to_validate_the_integrity_of_usp_records' />